HexuanLiu/Conjugate-Gradient/README.md

 # Conjugate-Gradient
-Matrix folder has a list of matrices in .dat
+_Matrix_ folder has a set of matrices in .dat format

+_src_ contains cpp files for basic (high performance) matrix-vector matrix-matrix operations

+_MATLAB/Iterative-methods_ contains MATLAB implementation of CG variants